Qv-code-Qv/SpamPatrol/README.md

 SpamPatrol is an ongoing project focused on detecting and reporting spam phone numbers in France.
 The platform aims to help users check, report, and analyze suspicious numbers.

 > ⚠️ This project is currently in early development.
-Features and functionalities are not complete yet.
+Features and functionalities are not complete yet, and certain aspects may evolve depending on the progress of the project.

 ## Planned Features